reactivemarbles/DynamicData/README.md

 myCache.Clear();
 myCache.AddOrUpdate(myItems);
 ```
 The `Clear` and `AddOrUpdate` methods above will each produce a distinct change notification.
 In order to increase efficiency when making multiple amendments, the cache provides a means of batch editing.
-This is achieved using the `.BatchUpdate` method which ensures only a single change notification is produced.
+This is achieved using the `.Edit` method which ensures only a single change notification is produced.

 ```cs
 myCache.Edit(innerCache =>